odradev/odradev.github.io/krypto-nad-odra.md

 Piotr Dziubecki - Program Director at [Casper Blockchain](https://casper.network).
 15+ years of Engineering and managing experience.
 Orchestrating the development at Casper and working on business development initiatives.

 ## Why do we do it?
-Polish blockchain space is growing, and we want to consolidate Wrocław's (and national-wide) community.
+Polish blockchain space is growing fast, and we want to consolidate Wrocław's (and national-wide) community.
 Traditionally Wrocław is tech-savvy, so the conference targets software engineers, rather than retail investors or NFT artists.

 ## Timeline
 The date is yet to be defined, but it's most likely 30th September.
-The event takes 8 hours from 10 AM to 6 PM.
+The event lasts for 8 hours between 10 and 6 PM.
 Food and drinks are available.

 ## Lectures
 The language of the conference is Polish.

 The main theme of the event is "getting into blockchain development".
 We want experienced engineers to lecture on different parts of the tech stack.
-We feel, this is the most impactful approach we can take, and one that would meet the most interest.
+We feel that this is the most impactful approach we can take, and one that would meet the most interest.

 Topics we want to cover:
-- "101 of consensus in PoS systems." - researcher story,
+- *101 of consensus in PoS systems.* - researcher story,
-- "Dealing with the blockchain node." - devops story.
+- *Dealing with the blockchain node.* - devops story.
-- "Taking to the blockchain on the frontend." - frontend dev story,
+- *Talking to the blockchain on the frontend.* - frontend dev story,
-- "From zero to mainnet." - blockchain core dev story,
+- *From zero to mainnet.* - blockchain core dev story,
-- "That's embedded programming, no?" - smart contract dev story,
+- *That's embedded programming.* - smart contract dev story,
-- "Blockchain-based project dynamics." - project manager story,
+- *Blockchain-based project dynamics.* - project manager story,
-- "Current trends in the blockchain space." - the story.
+- *Current trends in the blockchain space.* - the story.

 These are still fluid and will be adjusted to speakers, but the idea is to keep talks in those bounds.